Financial-Times/n-newsletter-signup/README.md

  * `userIsSubscribed`
  * `referenceId`: to jump to the newsletter

-Please view the source for more information.
+:mag: Please view the source for more information.

 ## Demo page
 `$ make demo`: Serves examples of the component locally (`http://localhost:5005`), using dummy data and in isolation from an app.